-- Make sure the watch is in the Timekeeping Mode or any one of the sensor modes.
-The sensor modes are: Digital Compass Mode, Barometer/ Thermometer Mode, and Altimeter Mode. - 2.
-Press (A) to start auto altimeter readings - Press (a) to start auto attitueter readings.
+1. Make sure the watch is in the Timekeeping Mode or any one of the sensor modes.
+The sensor modes are: Digital Compass Mode, Barometer/ Thermometer Mode, and Altimeter Mode.

-The current altitude value is displayed in units of 1 meter (5 feet).

-For information about the measurement interval, see page E-58.
+- 2. Press (A) to start auto altimeter readings .
+The current altitude value is displayed in units of 1 meter - (5 feet).
+For information about the measurement interval, see page

-- After you are finished, press 1 to return to the Timekeeping Mode and stop auto altimeter readings.

-The watch will return to the Timekeeping Mode automatically if you do not perform any operation (page E-26).
+- After you are finished, press (i) to return to the Timekeeping Mode and stop auto altimeter readings.
+The watch will return to the Timekeeping Mode automatically if you do not perform any operation (page E-18).
+The measurement range for altitude is -700 to 10,000 meters (-2,300 to 32,800 feet).

-The measurement range for altitude is -700 to 10,000 meters (-2,300 to 32,906 for the control of the control - to 32,800 feet). - The displayed altitude value changes to - - if an altitude reading - The displayed altitude value changes to - - if an altitude reading falls outside the measurement range.
-An altitude value will reappear as soon as the altitude reading is within the allowable range.
-Normally, displayed altitude values are based on the watch's preset conversion values.
-You also can specify a reference altitude value, if you want.
-See "Using Reference Altitude Values" (page E-61).
+- The displayed altitude value changes to - if an altitude reading falls outside the measurement range.
+An altitude value will reappear as soon as the altitude reading is within the allowable range. - (page E-54).

+.
 You can change the unit for displayed altitude values to either meters (m) or feet (ft).
-See "To specify temperature, barometric pressure, and altitude display units" (page E-44).
+See "To specify temperature, barometric pressure, and altitude display units" (page E-36)